michelleconville/hangman/README.md

 ### Input of guess by player

 *   A function generates a country name from a list and the letters in the country name are denoted by a series of dashes.
-*   The user has a number of lives based on the difficulty level they chose and as they make incorrect guesses a hangman is displayed as a graphical *  representation of the lives they have lost.
+*   The user has a number of lives based on the difficulty level they chose and as they make incorrect guesses a hangman is displayed as a graphical representation of the lives they have lost.

 ![game starts screen](assets/images/game-starts-screen.jpg)

-*   As the user guesses letters, a record of all letters guessed with the shown.
+*   As the user guesses letters, a record of all letters guessed will be displayed.
 This will help the user ensure they do not guess the same letter again.

 When a user selects a letter that is in the word, a message in green text will appear and if the user selects a letter that is not included in the word, a message in red text will appear